Creamy Cottage Cheese Pasta Sauce

 FAQ

-- Can I use low-fat cottage cheese?
+- Can I use low-fat or fat-free cottage cheese for this sauce?

 Serving Suggestions